shapeshed/shapeshed.com/content/posts/christmas_shopping.md

-{
-  "title": "Christmas Shopping",
-  "date": "2006-12-03T00:00:00+00:00",
++++
+date = "2006-12-03T00:00:00+00:00"
-  "description": "Choosing to shop from the comfort of your home can be as stressful as going to the high street.
-Just why are so many online retailers still getting it wrong?", "tags": [
+description = "Choosing to shop from the comfort of your home can be as stressful as going to the high street.
+Just why are so many online retailers still getting it wrong?" tags = ["Opinion", "Usability"] title = "Christmas Shopping"

-    "Opinion",
-    "Usability"
-  ]
-}
++++
 ## It should be easy

 Picture the comfort of a living room, a glass of gin and tonic on the side table and the prospect of a couple of hours buying presents for friends and family on the internet.
 It should be so easy shouldn't it?
 Sadly experiences to date have proved otherwise.